martin-ger/esp_wifi_repeater/README.md

 In user_config.h an alternative GPIO port can be configured.
 When configured to GPIO1, it works with the buildin blue LED on the ESP-01 boards.
 However, as GPIO1 ist also the UART-TX-pin this means, that the serial console is not working.
 Configuration is then limited to network access.

-# Monitoring
+# Port Mapping
-From the console a monitor service can be started ("monitor on [portno]").
-This service mirrors the traffic of the internal network in pcap format to a TCP stream.
-E.g. with a "netcat [external_ip_of_the_repeater] [portno] | sudo wireshark -k -S -i -" from an computer in the external network you can now observe the traffic in the internal network in real time.
-Use this e.g. to observe with which internet sites your internals clients are communicating.
-Be aware that this at least doubles the load on the esp and the WiFi network.
-Under heavy load this might result in some packets beeing cut short or even dropped in the monitor session.
-CAUTION: leaving this port open is a potential security issue.
-Anybody from the local networks can connect and observe your traffic.
+In order to allow clients from the external network to connect to server port on the internal network, ports have to be mapped.
+An external port is mapped to an internal port of a specific internal IP address.
+Use the "portmap add" command for that.
+Port mappings can be listed with the "show" command and are saved with the current config.

+However, to make sure that the expected device is listening at a certain IP address, it has to be ensured the this devices has the same IP address once it or the ESP is rebooted.
+To achive this, either fixed IP adresses can be configured in the devices or the ESP has to remember its DHCP leases.
+This can be achived with the "save dhcp" command.
+It saves the current state and all DHCP leases, so that they will be restored after reboot.
+DHCP leases can be listed with the "show stats" command.

-# ACLs
+# Firewall
-ACLs can be applied to the SoftAP interface.
-This is a cornerstone in IoT security, when the ESP router is used to bring other IoT devices into the internet.
-It can be used to prevent e.g. third-party IoT devices from "calling home".
-More documentation will follow...
+The ESP router has a integrated basic firewall.
+ACLs (Access Control Lists) can be applied to the SoftAP interface.
+This is a cornerstone in IoT security, when the router is used to bring other IoT devices into the internet.
+It can be used to prevent e.g. third-party IoT devices from "calling home", being misused as malware bots, and to protect your home network with PCs, tablets and phones from being visible to home automation devices.

 The two ACL lists are named "from_sta" and "to_sta" for incoming and outgoing packets.
 ACLs are defined in "CISCO IOS style".
 The following example will allow for outgoing local broadcasts (for DHCP), UDP 53 (DNS), and TCP 1883 (MQTT) to a local broker, any other packets will be blocked:
+- acl from_sta clear
 - acl from_sta IP any 255.255.255.255 allow
 - acl from_sta UDP any any any 53 allow
 - acl from_sta TCP any any 192.168.0.0/16 1883 allow